 The Bocca Della Verita (Mouth of Truth) at Santa Maria In Cosmedin Church is a giant marble disc that has been carved into a human face with two testicles carved into its beard.
 Traditional lore holds that if you tell a lie while your hand is in the sculpture’s mouth it will be bitten off.
 Legend has it that a priest used to hide behind the marble face and whack the wrists of known liars, making them yelp with pain.

 I had always heard about the practice of throwing three coins into the fountain, so I got as close as I could and tossed my three coins over the heads of the people in front of me into the fountain.
 It wasn’t until later that I learned the significance of throwing three coins into this fountain.
 A current interpretation is that two coins ensure a marriage will occur soon, while three coins leads to a divorce.
 Oh well.
 Approximately 3,000 Euros are thrown into the fountain each day and are collected at night.
 The money has been used to subsidize a supermarket for Rome’s needy.
 However, there are regular attempts to steal coins from the fountain, including some using a magnetized pole.

-If I have one bit of advice to offer about visiting Italy (other than do it!) it would be “Don’t come in August.”
+If I have one bit of advice to offer about visiting the Eternal City of Rome (other than do it!) it would be “Don’t come in August.”
 I have really only scratched the surface and have just two more days here, so I am determined to cram the Pantheon, Piazza Navona (with Bernini’s famous Four Rivers Fountain), Piazza del Popolo, the Spanish Steps, and Vatican City in to my remaining time, despite the crowds and the lines.
 By the time I leave Italy I will need a vacation from my vacation.